Overview

 Causes of a Negative Result

-If symptoms continue, doctors may repeat the test after 12–24 hours.
+If clinical suspicion remains high, doctors often repeat the test after 12–24 hours.

 Symptoms When Result is Negative (No Malaria)